Motorcycle Accident Compensation Claims

 - Are these long-term injuries?
-We need to find out if the injuries you sustained as a result of a motorcycle accident are going to have ongoing negative health effects that have an impact on your life.
+We need to find out if the injuries you sustained due to a motorcycle accident will have ongoing negative health effects that impact your life.

 - Have you suffered any additional hardship as a result of your motorcycle accident?
-Have you had to miss work causing you to lose income?
+Have you had to miss work, causing you to lose income?
 Did you have to pay any medical costs to have your injuries treated?
 Did you have to pay for transport to the hospital either after the accident or as an outpatient?
 All of these factors will contribute to the personal injury compensation claim we can pursue on your behalf following a motorcycle accident.